Annavale-Back Booroomugga Regeneration Project

 Project Information:

-The Annavale-Back Booroomugga Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 70 to 100 kilometers northeast of Cobar in Western New South Wales.
-Registered in September 2023, the project covers a substantial area of 7,247 hectares.
-The region is traditionally characterized by pastoral grazing, specifically for sheep and cattle, as well as the trapping of semi-nomadic "bush goats" which are common in the area.
+The Annavale-Back Booroomugga Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 75 kilometers northeast of Cobar in western New South Wales.
+Registered in September 2023, the project covers a substantial area of 7,246 hectares within the Cobar Shire Council region.
+The project area aggregates land from the "Annavale" and "Back Booroomugga" pastoral stations, situated north of the Barrier Highway in a region traditionally defined by rangeland grazing.